Testicular Biopsy for Infertility: Procedure & RecoveryFertility Treatment

 Interpretation of Testicular Biopsy’s Result

 In general, the interpretation of testicular biopsy results is divided into four categories:

 - Natural: in these cases, testicular problems are not the cause of the lack of sperm.

 - Stop in sperm evolution: sperm must go through 16 stages to evolve.
 Sometimes, this evolution stops at one point.

 - Insufficient sperm production: in this case, the complete development of sperm occurs in some parts of the testicle, but these parts are so limited that the sperm does not appear in the semen.

-- Lack of germ cells: these patients do not have any germ cells in their testicles.
+- Lack of germ cells: these patients do not have germ cells in their testicles.

-Sometimes the biopsy test shows that the testicle has its normal function, and the lack of sperm in the testicle relates to obstructive azoospermia (OA), which results from a blockage of the male reproductive tract.
+Sometimes the biopsy test shows that the testicle has its normal function.
+The lack of sperm in the testicle relates to obstructive azoospermia (OA), which results from a blockage of the male reproductive tract.

 Concluding Remarks and Recommendations

 Therefore, it is urgent to increase the awareness of infertile couples about this operation when they refer to fertility centers and consult a specialist doctor.